Kim Min-hyeok (footballer, born February 1992)

-Kim Min-hyeok (Korean: 김민혁; born 27 February 1992) is a South Korean professional footballer who is playing for Seongnam FC in the K League 1 as a defender.
+Kim Min-hyeok (Korean: 김민혁; born 27 February 1992) is a South Korean professional footballer who plays as a centre-back for Thai League 1 club Buriram United.

 Club career

 He played for the youth academy of Hamburger SV before joining the same of Soongsil University in 2009.
 In 2014, he signed for Sagan Tosu.
 He made his debut against Urawa Reds.

 International career

 Kim was part of the senior South Korea squad for the 2015 EAFF East Asian Cup.